 Once I click “Connect” I am instantly able to stream Netflix to my computer here in China, enjoying some of my favorite TV shows without any problems, advertisements or interruptions.

 Is it worth the extra money just to watch Netflix?
-Yes, it is for me and here’s why:

-- A VPN like ExpressVPN can give you access not only to Netflix, but also Hulu, Pandora, Youtube, Facebook & Twitter – all of which are inaccessible here in China.
+- A VPN like NordVPN can give you access not only to Netflix, but also Hulu, Pandora, Youtube, Gmail, Facebook & Twitter – all of which are inaccessible here in China.

-- A VPN offers added security from hackers if you’re on Wi-fi here in China
+- A VPN offers added security from hackers if you’re on Wi-fi here in China.

 Like I said before, there are plenty of great VPN services out there to try, but I’m a big fan of ExpressVPN because they are easy to use, competitively priced, and they have a 30-day money-back guarantee if you’re not satisfied.